-You are required to file Schedule B-2 (1065), Election Out of the Centralized Partnership Audit Regime if you answer yes to question 25 on Schedule B (1065), "Is the partnership electing out of the centralized partnership audit regime under section 6221(b)?".
+You are required to file Schedule B-2 (Form 1065) Election Out of the Centralized Partnership Audit Regime if you answer "Yes" to question 25 on Schedule B within Form 1065 U.S. Return of Partnership Income, "Is the partnership electing out of the centralized partnership audit regime under section 6221(b)?".

-Schedule B-2 (1065) is not required for corporation returns.
+Schedule B-2 (Form 1065) is not required for corporation returns.

-Per the instructions for IRS Form 1065, U.S. Return of Partnership Income page 3:
+Per IRS Instructions for Form 1065, U.S. Return of Partnership Income, on page 2:

 The Bipartisan Budget Act of 2015 (BBA) created a new centralized partnership audit regime effective for partnership tax years beginning after 2017.
 The new audit regime replaces the consolidated audit proceedings under TEFRA.
 The new audit regime applies to all partnerships unless the partnership is an eligible partnership and elects out by making a valid election using Schedule B-2 (Form 1065).